Chymyst/chymyst-core/docs/concurrency.md

 Finally, we consider the general concurrency problems.
 The main task in this class of problems is to manage several computations that run concurrently in unknown order and interact in arbitrary ways.
-For instance, one computation may at some point stop and wait until another computation computes a certain result, and then examine that result to decide whether to continue its own thread of computation or wait further.
+For instance, one computation may at some point stop and wait until another computation computes a certain result, and then examine that result to decide whether to continue its own thread of computation, or wait further, or create new computation threads.

 The main difficulty here is to ensure that different processes are synchronized in the desired manner.

 Frameworks such as Akka Actors, Go coroutines/channels, and the Java concurrency primitives (`Thread`, `wait/notify`, `synchronized`) are all Level 4 concurrency frameworks.
 The chemical machine (known in the academic world as "join calculus") is also a Level 4 framework.

-The typical task that requires this level of concurrency is implementing an operating system.
+The typical task that requires this level of concurrency is implementing an operating system where many running processes can synchronize and communicate with each other in arbitrary ways.

-The "dining philosophers" problem is also an example of a concurrency task that cannot be implemented by any concurrency framework other than a Level 4 framework.
+It seems to me that the "dining philosophers" problem is also an example of a concurrency task that cannot be implemented by any concurrency framework other than a Level 4 framework.
+However, I do not know how to prove that this is so.

 ### Why is Level 4 higher than Level 3